danielcbit/apcctrl/doc/manual/manual.rst

 .. image:: ./thanks.png

-The success of apcupsd is due to the many people that helped in development, testing and in many other ways.
+The success of apcctrl is due to the many people that helped in development, testing and in many other ways.

-Thank all the developers that worked hard to make APCUPSD one of the best piece of software for UPS management.
+Thank all the developers that worked hard to make APCCTRL one of the best piece of software for UPS management.